dinothecat/helm/README.md

 ```

 ### templates/:
-This directory contains Kubernetes manifest templates that will be rendered into valid Kubernetes YAML files when the chart is installed.
+This directory contains Kubernetes manifest templates.
+The templates will be rendered into valid Kubernetes YAML files when the chart is installed.
 The templates can use values from values.yaml.

-deployment.yaml: A template for a kubernetes deployment
+**deployment.yaml**: A template for a kubernetes deployment
 This file uses values from `values.yaml` to configure the deployment.
-When helm renders this template, it replaces the placeholders with values from `values.yaml` or any overridden values to create the kubernetes manifest
+Replaces the placeholders with values from `values.yaml` or any overridden values to create the kubernetes manifest
 ```
 apiVersion: apps/v1
 kind: Deployment